Back

 Turning web into mobile without development.
 Well, almost

 At first, we suggested using React Native to develop a cross-platform app — it would take 2 months.
-However, it didn’t fit in the client’s schedule: he had less than a month before the investor report, plus the investments were already running out.
+However, it didn’t fit into the client’s schedule: they had less than a month before the investor report, plus the investments were already running out.

 We offered a workable compromise — reusing the web version and wrapping it in a mobile-like app.
 WebView helped us do it.

 In theory, we could turn the whole app into the WebView form.
-But we were worried that App Store and Google Play won’t approve it — usually, they quickly spot inventive devs like us and ask them to code a ‘decent’ mobile app.
-That’s why we built registration and authorization forms in React Native, and enabled native Push-notifications — the rest was technically a web app.
+But we were worried that the App Store and Google Play wouldn’t approve it — usually, they quickly spot inventive devs like us and ask them to code a ‘decent’ mobile app.
+That’s why we built registration and authorization forms in React Native, and enabled native push notifications — the rest was technically a web app.

-The hardest thing was to connect React Native with WebView — when a user signed in the mobile app, we needed to throw an access token in the web version.
-Practically these are two different frontend architectures, so it took some effort.
+The hardest thing was to connect React Native with WebView — when a user signed in to the mobile app, we needed to throw an access token in the web version.
+Practically, these are two different frontend architectures, so it took some effort.

 Bonus: making offline charging stations a part of EvTrip brand identity

-After the WebView-app was successfully released, EvTrip decided that the charging points need to have the same visual style.
+After the WebView app was successfully released, EvTrip decided that the charging points needed the same visual style.

 Charging stations design

-EvTrip asked us to create a 3D-model of a charging station that they will produce and set up at charging points.
+EvTrip asked us to create a 3D model of a charging station that they will produce and set up at charging points.
 Actually, 3D is not our specialty, but it’s a completely new experience for us.
-We modeled 3D objects for AR projects and interfaces a couple of times, but this time our task was to model an actual device!
-We were honest with the client and told him that we’ve never done that before, but we can if we have enough time.
-He relied on us and gave a green light.
+We modeled 3D objects for AR projects and interfaces a couple of times, but this time, our task was to model an actual device!
+We were honest with the client and told him we’d never done that before, but we could if we had enough time.
+They relied on us and gave us a green light.

 The first version impressed the client: it had a screen with information about the charging process and all wires were hidden under cable channels.